amilash/Product-Development-Process/README.md

     - Security tools (snyk, etc..)
     - Access provisioning - request access to necessary accounts from client, create accounts for project as needed (AWS, GCP, cloud hosting, testing suites (Jenkins, cucumber)
     - Set up project repos, (github, gitlabs, etc...)
-    - Set up Project Managmenet Tools and Repos (Attlassian - Jira/Confluence, Gitlabs, Github Wiki, Trello, Asana, Notion, etc...)
+    - Set up Project Managmenet Tools and Repos (Atlassian - Jira/Confluence, Gitlabs, Github Wiki, Trello, Asana, Notion, etc...)

 ## Agile Ceremonies and Project Approach
 To foster **continuous learning and improvement**, and to **create more value every day** for the organization and the users it serves, our team operated via frequent, open communication and rapid, multi-level loops of **hypothesis, delivery, measurement, and refinement**.
 The following describes the Agile ceremonies performed during a sprint.